Louisiana power outages renew questions about utility giant’s preparedness for storms

-Entergy, the power provider for 3 million customers in the Gulf region, has over the past decade been fined for deferring maintenance of its aging infrastructure and criticized for moving too slowly to reinforce its grid against severe weather.
+Entergy, the power provider for three million customers in the Gulf region, has over the past decade been fined for deferring maintenance of its aging infrastructure and criticized for moving too slowly to reinforce its grid against severe weather.
 The company resisted calls to increase investments in renewable energy sources, which climate advocates see as a way to prevent widespread outages.

 "I’m just outraged that this did not have to happen,” says Monique Harden, a longtime New Orleans resident whose nonprofit group, the Deep South Center for Environmental Justice, has pushed Entergy to invest more in solar power.
 “There could have been built-in redundancies in our electric system.”

-As Ida lashed Louisiana, New Orleans’ rehabilitated levees stood firm, preventing the kind of extreme flooding that made Hurricane Katrina so devastating.
-But the rain and winds caused widespread damage to the region’s power grid, leaving more than 1 million without power.
+As Ida lashed Louisiana, New Orleans’ rehabilitated levees stood firm, preventing the kind of extreme flooding that made Katrina so devastating.
+But the rain and winds caused widespread damage to the region’s power grid, leaving more than one million without power.
 Entergy, which serves the vast majority of customers who lost electricity, said Monday that restoring power to the entire region could take weeks because the storm knocked out all eight transmission lines bringing electricity from power plants into New Orleans.

 With the lights off, food spoiling and gas pumps out of order, New Orleans faces extended power failure